Increases Productivity by 20-30%: Powder Wire Used for 3D Printing in Perm

 New method will help make products more durable

-At Perm National Research Polytechnic University (PNRPU), together with colleagues from Ural Federal University (UrFU), the wire surfacing technology for 3D printing has been improved.
+At Perm National Research Polytechnic University (PNRPU), in collaboration with colleagues from Ural Federal University (UrFU), the wire deposition technology for 3D printing has been improved.
 Specialists replaced the traditional welding wire with powder wire.
-This was reported by the press service of Perm Polytechnic University.
+This was reported by the press service of Perm Polytechnic.

-Due to the thermophysical characteristics of powder wires, as well as depending on their type, composition, and selected surfacing mode, it is possible to increase the process productivity by 10-30 percent compared to solid wires.
+Due to the thermophysical characteristics of powder wires, and depending on their type, composition, and selected deposition mode, the process productivity can be increased by 10-30 percent compared to solid-section wires.
 Also, the use of certain components in the core of the wire allows obtaining almost any necessary chemical composition of the deposited material.

-Gleb Permyakov, researcher at the laboratory of methods for creating and designing systems "material-technology-construction" of PNRPU
+Gleb Permyakov, researcher at the laboratory for methods of creating and designing systems "material-technology-construction" PNRPU

 The new metal powder wire contains chromium, manganese, nickel, molybdenum, copper, and nitrogen.
 This improves the properties of the deposited material.
 Parts created with its use are characterized by increased strength and ductility.

 Compared to existing solid welding wires of the austenitic class, the composition we developed has 20-30 percent higher strength characteristics, while maintaining high ductility.
-The yield strength of the experimental alloy is more than twice as high as that of the widely used steel 08Х18Н10Т.
+The yield strength of the experimental alloy is more than twice that of the widely used steel 08Х18Н10Т.

-Alexey Smolentsev, assistant at the Department of Welding Production Technology of UrFU
+Alexey Smolentsev, assistant at the Department of Welding Production Technology, UrFU

 Metal samples underwent comprehensive testing.
 The results showed that the use of metal powder wire allows creating defect-free blanks with improved properties.
 The development is planned to be used in industrial production.